MontFerret/montferret.github.io/content/blog/say-hello-to-lab/index.md

 ## Suite files

-All that good, but why would we bother writing something that can be achieved fairly easy by Ferret alone?
+All that good, but why would we bother writing something that can be achieved by Ferret alone?

 The answer is suite files.

-Till this moment, we were using plain FQL files which ``lab`` directly executed using ``ferret`` without possibility to validate correctness of returned data.
+Till this moment, we've used plain FQL files which ``lab`` directly executed using ``ferret`` without possibility to validate correctness of returned data.

 Here come suite files: